For some odd reason, Freemasonry is always associated with suspicious-looking old men that have an aura of arrogance

-Over time, it has attracted the attention of powerful people such as these previous US presidents listed here along with some British Royalty and various many businessmen from around the world.
+Over time, it has attracted the attention of powerful people such as previous US Presidents listed here along with some British Royalty and many businessmen from around the world.

 Great Read: Freemasons Of The Orient.

 Just like any social club or social group in general, connections are made naturally and being in the presence of men, money and business are a frequent topic.

-However, let me repeat this again: Freemasonry will not make you rich and if you want to join simply because you want the powerful connections and contacts you will get by being a member, I will suggest that you reconsider as, quite frankly, there are better options for you out there for networking for business purposes.
+However, let me repeat this again: Freemasonry will not make you rich and if you want to join simply because you want the powerful connections and contacts you will get by being a member, I will suggest that you reconsider because there are better options for you out there for business.

 Freemasonry has many benefits but making you rich is not one of them.

 (Other) Advantages Of Being A Freemason

 Freemasonry can, however, make you rich in life morals, friendship and by being a better brother and a better man in life.

 Joining just to make money is just a step in the wrong direction and I would suggest you stay away from Freemasonry if that’s what you are after.